 We can help

-Alvarado Parkway Institute has been a leading provider of chemical dependency services in the San Diego community for over thirty-five years, helping people get sober and stay sober through our customized inpatient and outpatient programs.
+Alvarado Parkway Institute has been a leading provider of chemical dependency treatment in the San Diego community for over thirty-five years, helping people get sober and stay sober through our customized inpatient and outpatient programs.
 If you or a loved one is ready to make a change and overcome the obstacles and challenges associated with trauma and addiction, please reach out via the contact form on our website.
 Or call our 24-hour referral and crisis line at 619-667-6125.